 The Cuemath curriculum is designed to address common misconceptions students usually have.
 Hence, the above question is taken one step further as shown below where students measure and compare lengths when the starting point of the two objects are not the ‘zero’ mark’ on the scale.

 Here, the students often struggle with the measurement of length because in most cases, they focus on the end points, which in this case are 8 inches and 10 inches.
 Many students overlook the starting point and consider the end point as the length.
-However, the actual length of the pens are 5 inches and 4 inches respectively.
+However, the actual length of the pens is 5 inches and 4 inches respectively.
 The focus here must shift to both the start point and the end point to find the length of each pen and then compare.

 Students also visualize how whole numbers can be shown as lengths from 0 on a number line with equally spaced points corresponding to the numbers 0, 1, 2, and so on.
 The visualization of whole numbers on the number line plays an integral part in students’ understanding of the number system and proves to be of great help when decimals and fractions are introduced.